Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Many owners report that non-domesticated foxes have an extremely strong smell, thus only making them suitable for the outdoors.
 True domesticated foxes do not have an offensive smell, have a tamer personality, and more easily accept humans as companions (reportedly).

-Skunks surprisingly make good pets...when de-scented of course.
+Skunks surprisingly make good pets, when de-scented of course.
 Skunks should have a proper omnivorous diet (typically dog food, fruits, and vegetables) and exercise time outside of their cage.
 Like ferrets, they are playful and should not be cooped up all the time.
 Provide toys and make sure they don't mistake your property as such!
+Unfortunately, male skunks may be prone to aggression upon maturity, so be sure to have them neutered.

 They are not cuddly, but pet bugs will often fascinate the young and old.